Aim of this guidance

 This is the security vetting level associated with most roles for non-directly employed workers.
 Applicants will work in non-high security establishments, they will have contact with prisoners and will normally have access to keys.

 This level of check will involve a number of checks, including a criminal record check.
 As HMPPS roles are exempt from the Rehabilitation of Offenders Act, vetting can consider both unspent and spent convictions and cautions.
 Checks are run against the Police National Computer so cautions and convictions that would be filtered from a DBS check will be seen.
 However, HMPPS roles are not exempt from the filtering rules so these do not need to be declared and will not be taken into consideration.

 Shared Services Connected Limited are responsible for carrying out the process and presenting each individual case to the Approvals and Compliance Team for final decision checks on non-directly employed workers.

 Disclosure and Barring Service Checks

-It may be necessary for applicants in certain job roles to also have DBS checks.
+It may be necessary for applicants in certain roles to also have enhanced DBS checks.
 This will include all staff and workers in regular contact with children under 18 and for healthcare professionals providing clinical services across the HMPPS estate.
-For further information regarding DBS checks see our guidance section.

 Enhanced Level 1